 Your GP can refer you to an occupational therapist to examine your handling skills, co-ordination, perception and motor skills.
 An assessment takes around 60-90 minutes.
 Recommendations are sent to your GP.

 You may need help getting around after a significant medical event.
-Transport services are available including Driving Miss Daisy, Taxi Rideshop, Red Cross and local buses.
+Transport services are available including Driving Miss Daisy, Taxi Rideshop, St Johns and local buses.

 Who looks after you in hospital?